Article Guidelines for Guest Contributors

-You are responsible for all Content posted and activity that occurs under your name, even if Content is posted by others who have access to your account.
+You are responsible for all content posted and activity that occurs under your name, even if the content was posted by others who have access to your account.
 Also, you shall not misrepresent yourself or take on the identity of someone else.
-If you feel that someone has misrepresented your identity on the site, please contact us and we’ll look into it straightaway.
+If you feel that someone has misrepresented your identity on the site, please contact us, and we’ll look into it immediately.

 Promoting a business, product, or service is permitted if the promotional content is relevant to the community discussion.
-This determination is entirely at Thriveworks’ discretion.
-Please disclose any commercial relationship you have with any business promoted business, product, or service you review or recommend.
+This determination is entirely at the discretion of Thriveworks.
+Please disclose any commercial relationship you have with any business, product, or service you review, promote, or recommend.